This soup really showcases the humble carrot, I haven’t messed much with it, just used flavours to enhance it and make the perfect partners.

-The carrots become so sweet, caramelised and almost Smokey once roasted, with the warming turmeric and ginger this makes for a delicious Autumn soup.
+Roasting the carrots turns them caramelised and almost smoky, which along with warming turmeric and ginger, makes for a deliciously comforting autumnal soup.

-The freshness of pesto cuts through the sweetness and the carrot crisps add texture and crunch whilst the chilli leaves a little kick to finish.
+The freshness of the pesto cuts through the sweetness, while carrot crisps add texture and crunch, and chilli gives a little kick at the finish.
+This soup may feature a simple vegetable, but the layered flavours and textures here are anything but.

 Ingredients